 This piece was written for an Honors Preceptorial.
 It is an essay in the original form of the word.
 To essay is to think through a topic from multiple perspectives and not come to a definitive conclusion.
 In order to better understand something, you have to consider all aspects and every idea that comes to mind, even if they make you uncomfortable.
 Especially if they make you uncomfortable.
-Nothing that I have written here should be considered empirically factual.
-They’re merely thoughts, and opinions that I don’t necessarily agree with.
+Nothing that I have written here should be taken empirically factual.
+They’re merely perspectives to make you think about the way you view the world.

 Note: I refer to the person Victor Frankenstein creates as “Karl”.
 He is a human being and deserves a name.